weraseemann/myFlix-client/README.md

 ● The application uses Bootstrap as a UI library for styling and responsiveness ● The application is contain function components
-● The application is hosted online https://mynightflix.netlify.app ● The application may use React Redux for state management of at least one feature (i.e., filtering movies)
+● The application is hosted online https://mynightflix.netlify.app

 ## Installation